Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Formatting_Guide.md

 You know the rules and so do I
 ]]]
 ```
-Cdomtex usually ignores the line breaks in your files and just inserts
+Christendom Typesetter usually ignores the line breaks in your files and just inserts
 its own when needed, but it will respect line breaks in block quotes,
 in case you're quoting a genre where line breaks are important, like poetry.
 ### Italics